t4d-gmbh/working-with-git/source/content/feature_branch/index.md

 ```{include} ./idea.md
 ```

-This idea aims to implement the best practice regarding the separation of changes, that is to aggregate and track changes belonging to a specific subject (or feature in this case) in a dedicated branch.
+This idea promotes the best practice of separating changes by grouping and tracking those related to a specific subject (or feature, in this case) within a dedicated branch.

 ```{include} ./benefits.md
 ```